-Every business function and company runs on hundreds or millions of processes.
+Every business function and company run on hundreds or millions of processes.
 Every employee has their own processes and tasks, whether they are documented or not.
-For decades, these functions have been analysed and improved through process analysis.
+For decades, these functions have been analyzed and improved through different forms of process analysis.

 In more recent years, advanced technology has emerged to take the analysis of processes to a new level by adapting proven business intelligence methodologies.
 As a result, process intelligence software has emerged as of the hottest topics in business operations.
 In this guide we go through key concepts, best practices as well as advanced topics.